 Every UON club or society needs a Constitution.
 Here is where you set out the rules for membership, the responsibilities of the Executive Committee, and the aims of the club.
 To make life easy for you, the UON Student Central have provided a draft constitution template you can use.

-Form your Executive and arrange an Annual General Meeting (AGM)
+Form your Executive and arrange an Inaugural General Meeting (IGM)

 So you’ve found enough people you want to join your club – but who is going to help run it?
 An Executive typically consists of four positions: President, Vice President, Treasurer and Secretary.
 You’ll need people who are organised, work well in a team and are just as passionate about seeing the club succeed as you are.